hackle/blogger/src/raw/no-interface-just-use-functions.md

 I want to show you how functions can replace interfaces in the cases of dependency injection, for obvious benefits such as less code and simpler solutions.

-## example: `CoffeeMaker`:
+## example: `LatteMaker`:

-Let's stick with C# - my favorite imperative language - for the example, a make-up `CoffeeMaker`.
+Let's stick with C# - my favorite imperative language - for the example, a make-up `LatteMaker`.

 ```csharp
 public interface IICoffeeBeanProvider